 “Thanks Marty!
 Btw, our next charter, which we had already booked with another outfit before booking with you, wasn’t even close to as fun.
 You clearly know what you’re doing which makes all the difference in the world.
 You should be the first option for anyone interested in catching fish on or around Orcas Island.
 And, please feel free to quote me!”

 San Francisco, CA

 Since we are already in the San Juan islands it doesn’t take much travel time before we’re fishing – Never more that 30 minutes from Friday Harbor or Roche Harbor on San Juan.
-From Orcas Islands often times we are fishing in just 10 minuets.
-In the San Juans the most common methods of fishing are – Trolling, drift fishing, mooching, casting, or bottom jigging, depending on what fish we’ll be targeting.
+Often times we are fishing in just 10 minutes from Orcas Island.
+In the San Juans the most common methods of fishing are – trolling, drift fishing, mooching, casting, or bottom jigging, depending on what fish we’ll be targeting.

 Dress warm and layered.
 It’s usually 10 degrees cooler on the water than on shore.
-Some snacks are a good idea, whether your hungry or not, it’s fishing and snacking is part of the program.
+Some snacks are a good idea, whether you are hungry or not, it’s fishing and snacking is part of the program.
 We carry water and limited snacks on board.